 Audiovisuals Collection (1st floor, AV Center; and 3rd floor, Listening Room): Included are audiocassettes, videocassettes, films, filmstrips, slides, records, etc., for use in Library, classroom, or off campus.
 Materials and equipment for their use may be reserved in advance.
 Rental fees are charged for off-campus use of equipment.

-Compact discs and records are shelved in the Listening Room.
+Compact discs and records are shelved in the Listening Room, or in the Reserve Alcove at the Circulation Desk.